sagemath/sagewiki_to_gh-2022-10-10/days57-topics.md

    * finish the inclusion of subshifts of finite type and work on sofic shifts ([[http://trac.sagemath.org/ticket/12996|#12996]])

 == Translation surfaces ==

+A translation surface is a geometric and dynamical objects that can be defined from gluing polygons by translation.
+It is interesting from geometric and dynamical point of vue.
+Many computations are possible !

  * interested
    * Vincent